9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Support a lot versions of rating plugins.
-- Add more CSS properties to reset mixin classes?
-And comment them.
 - Make all tabs/article blocks use CSS variables where necessary, and add css variable.
 - Add pages to the tabs.

 - ### ✅ Todo Documentation